Hamilton District Christian High Graduate Awards

 This scholarship is awarded annually to a grade 12 student who reflects Eric’s desire to advocate for others, to work behind the scenes to ensure positive outcomes, and to encourage and to help others in need.

-John Verduyn Memorial Scholarship
+John and Jessie Verduyn Memorial Scholarship

 Sarah Han Memorial Scholarship